 ArtSeed: Mobile Creative Play

-Young Cultural Stewards Fellows (YCSF) engage youth (ages 12-14) as caretakers of culture and agents of change within their parks and neighborhoods.
-With regional hubs in Willy B. White Park, Piotrowski Park, and Tuley Park, youth explore what culture and community mean to them while developing skills in cultural preservation, organizing, and building creative platforms for social change.
-Youth work in partnership with teaching artists whose practices are instrumental to Chicago’s cultural organizing landscape.
-YCSF operate spring, summer, and fall sessions; each six week fellowship builds on content from the last.
-Youth explore organizing tactics and cultural strategies connected to issues impacting their communities such as immigration, gentrification, and re-imagining community safety.
+Young Cultural Stewards Fellows (YCSF) engage 75 youth (ages 12-14) as caretakers of culture and agents of change within their parks and neighborhoods.
+With regional hubs in Willy B. White, Piotrowski, and Tuley Park, youth explore what culture and community mean to them while developing skills in cultural preservation, organizing, and building creative platforms for social change.
+YCS alumni level up as part of the Creative Core Leadership Council.
+This cohort takes on additional mentoring and leadership roles including hosting their own Creative Core Youth Summit.
+The Summit is an opportunity for YCS fellows to flex their civic imaginations and practice cultural strategies to address issues impacting their communities.
+Learn more.

 Inferno Mobile Recording & Media